1990 Rothmans Cup Triangular Series

 The 1990 Rothmans Cup was a one-day International cricket tournament which took place from 1 to 11 March 1990 in New Zealand.
 The host nation competed against Australia and India.
 Each side played each other twice before the two with the most points qualified for a place in the final.
 Australia won the tournament, defeating New Zealand in the final.

-Australia were captained by Allan Border, India by Mohammad Azharuddin and New Zealand by John Wright.
+Australia was captained by Allan Border, India by Mohammad Azharuddin and New Zealand by John Wright.
 Martin Crowe replaced Wright as captain in the third and fourth matches, while Geoff Marsh replaced Border in the sixth match.